cyberholics/Machine-Learning-Zoomcamp-Midterm-Project/README.md

   ### Step 6: Deploy the web service to a docker container.
   Pre-requisites: You should have Docker installed, and docker deamon running on the machine where you want to perform model deployment to Docker.
 Then run this command on your command line

- - `docker build -t mlzoomcamp-project .`
+ - `docker build -t mlzoomcamp-midterm-project .`

    You should get an output like this to indicate you've successfully built a docker image from the docker file

    ![docker container](https://github.com/cyberholics/mlzoomcamp-midterm-project/blob/main/images/Screen%20Shot%202023-07-05%20at%2019.12.41.png)

  - Create a docker container from the image.
 The model prediction script as a web service will then be running inside this container.

+  - `docker run -it --rm -p 9696:9696 mlzoomcamp-midterm-project`

-   Below command will create and run a docker container named mlzoomcamp-project (--name mlzoomcamp-project) running as a daemon i.e. non-interactive mode (-d), mapping the port 9696 on the host to port 9696 on the container (-p 9696:9696 first port is host port, second is container port.
-If you want to map a different port on host just change the first number), from image bank-td-prediction.
-   The container will be deleted if stopped or when you shut down your machine (--rm).
+  - The above command will create and run a docker container named mlzoomcamp-midterm-project, running as a daemon i.e. non-interactive mode (-d), mapping the port 9696 on the host to port 9696 on the container (-p 9696:9696 first port is host port, second is container port.
+If you want to map a different port on host just change the first number) The container will be deleted if stopped or when you shut down your machine (--rm).

-  `docker run -it --rm -p 9696:9696 mlzoomcamp-midterm-project`

     You should get an output like this.